larder/teamcity/README.md

 Agent
 -----

-This recipe installs and configures an agent pro a teamcity server.
+This recipe installs and configures an agent per teamcity server.

 Multiple agents per host are supported, but you need to set the attributes (expesially the paths) carefully to avoid problems between the different agents.